BCG-X-Official/facet/README.rst

 (B) the column.
 For example, if we look at the feature pair (`LDL`, `TC`) from the perspective of `LDL` (Low-Density Lipoproteins), then we look-up the row for `LDL` and the column for `TC` and find 38% redundancy.
-This means that 38% of the information in `LDL` is duplicated with `TC` to predict disease progression after one year.
+This means that 38% of the information in `LDL` to predict disease progression is duplicated in `TC`.
 This redundancy is the same when looking "from the perspective" of `TC` for (`TC`, `LDL`), but need not be symmetrical in all cases (see `LTG` vs. `TCH`).